 For this Threelac Review I am going to point out the good and then will get to the lowdown dirty truth about Threelac.

-Threelac was discovered in Japan and is a lemon-flavored, nutritional-food supplement composed of three spore forming Bacteria: Bacillus Coagulans, Bacillus Subtilis, and Enterococcus Faecalis whose only purpose in life is to find and eat candida yeast or so they claim.
+Threelac was discovered in Japan and is a lemon-flavored, nutritional-food supplement composed of three spore forming Bacteria: Bacillus coagulans, Bacillus subtilis, Enterococcus faecalis, Fructo-Oligosaccharides(FOS), Refined Dry Yeast powder, and dietary fiber as Galactomannan.
+It has been said that the sole purpose of these bacteria is to find and eat candida yeast or so they claim.

 Threelac is micro-encapsulated so these yeast-eating live bacteria get by the stomach acids intact to search for their next meal.